Nikki Blakk: Radio career

 Blakk began her career as an intern at KSAN, a precursor to 107.7 The Bone, working in promotions and marketing.
 Immediately after, she went to KNBR in San Francisco and became a production assistant, call screener and board op for the next year and a half while finishing college.

 She was hired at Rock 96.7, a Clear Channel station in Modesto, California, as a weekend personality, then midday host.
 Her first audition shift as full-time DJ was on September 11, 2001, board-oping the news all day then going live the next day, which was a challenge that she handled extremely well and was subsequently hired as a full-time weekday on-air personality.
-But, after 9/11, advertising revenue dropped significantly, and Rock 96.7 decided to cut Nikki's live weekday in favor of pre-recorded voice tracking.

-While she was recording at the KSJO studios in San Jose, California, Zakk Tyler, the afternoon drive jock gave her audition CD to the program director, Gary Shoenwetter, who was impressed and hired her for weekends, noting the "Big Hair Ball", an '80's rock program.
-In late 2003, Nikki took over the weekday evening shift and created a heavy metal program "Midnight Metal" airing Wed-Fri from midnight-1am.

-In October 2004 KSJO flipped format, becoming a Spanish language channel.
-Dave Mustaine was in the car when Nikki heard the news, and offered to pray for her.

-She then had a short stint at 101.7 KXFX The Fox in Santa Rosa, before coming back to 107.7 The Bone on weekends in June 2005.
-Nikki took over the Afternoon Drive shift on Valentine's Day 2006.
-In June 2011, The Bone hired Program Director Derek Madden for afternoons, and moved Nikki to the evening, where she developed a variety of programming that included live comedian and musician interviews, a call-in talk show for love advice called "Ask A Hot Chick" and became Assistant Program Director to the station.
-Nikki Blakk gave her notice of resignation on the Ides of March, 2015 and officially left 107.7 The Bone the following April Fool's Day.